Search number: | 006317269 (since the site opened, on Yom Kippur eve, Oct 12 2005) |

 –584.19+ | over and over |

-–584.19+ | Colloquial the curse: menstruation |
+–584.19+ | Colloquial the curse: euphemism for menstruation (seen as a curse or punishment inflicted on Eve) |

-–584.19+ | pads: protective coverings for the legs (Cluster: Cricket) |
+–584.19+ | pads: protective coverings for the legs worn by batsmen and wicket-keepers (Cluster: Cricket) |

-–584.19+ | menstrual pads |
+–584.19+ | (menstrual) pads |

 584.20 | punishments ought to be by womanish rights when, keek, the hen |

-–584.20+ | punishment: severe handling, as dealt out by a cricketer (Cluster: Cricket) |
+–584.20+ | Colloquial punishment: severe handling, as dealt out by a cricketer (Cluster: Cricket) |

-–584.20+ | Scottish keek: to peep; a peep |
+–584.20+ | Dialect keek: to peep, peek [.21] |

 –584.20+ | hen of the Dorans (Biddy the hen) [.25] [111.05] [518.26] |